 In addition to the federal WARN Act, many states have implemented their own collective dismissal notification statutes, known as "mini-WARN" laws.
 The state mini-WARN laws often mirror the federal statute, but may provide additional protections such as increasing the notice period or lowering the minimum thresholds for providing notice.
-For example, New Jersey recently amended its "mini-WARN" law to include coverage for part-time, remote and out-of-state employees, expansion of the definition of employer and 90 days' written notice.
-Likewise, Illinois, Iowa, and New Hampshire, New York, and Wisconsin also have "mini-WARN" acts that apply to layoffs of as few as 25 employees.
+For example, Illinois, Iowa, and New Hampshire, New York, and Wisconsin's "mini-WARN" acts apply to layoffs of as few as 25 employees.